Bake a perfect pie crust

 Line roller pans

 Cleaning out paint roller pans is a pain, which is why a lot of folks buy disposable plastic pans or liners.
 But lining a metal roller pan with aluminum foil works just as well — and can be a lot cheaper.
+Here are other painting tips for an easier and cleaner job.

 Keep paint off doorknobs